barryclark/jekyll-now/_posts/2019-11-04-RefactorAllTheThings!.md

 [Llewellyn's Open/Closed strategy can be useful here.](http://jay.bazuzi.com/LOSOCS/)

 All of the above applies to equally to both modules and microservices.
 Good microservices can be developed, deployed, monitored, and maintained entirely within a team.
-See (jay.bazuzi.com/Thoughts-on-Microservices/)[http://jay.bazuzi.com/Thoughts-on-Microservices/]
+See [Thoughts On Microservices](http://jay.bazuzi.com/Thoughts-on-Microservices/).

 # User stories should fit in sprints